import-tiago/DrizzlingBytes/README.md

 <p align="center"><img src="https://github.com/TiagoPaulaSilva/DrizzlingBytes/blob/main/Assets/Overview.png" width="70%" height="70%"></p>

 Access to the target's embedded memory is done through the bootstrap loader (BSL), sometimes just called the "bootloader", available natively on MSP430 microcontrollers.

+The MSP430 bootstrap loader does not start automatically; a special sequence is required on the RST/NMI and TEST pins (TCK is used on devices with no dedicated TEST pin).